ariefshaik7/azure-terraform-infra/README.md

 ## ⚙️ Using `terraform.tfvars`

-Create a `terraform.tfvars` file in your root directory with dummy or real values like:
+Create a `terraform.tfvars` file in your root directory with real values like:

 ```hcl
 location             = "centralindia"